 I began my photojournalism career as a staff photographer at Palm Beach Daily News/Life Magazine.

-As a freelancing photojournalist in Ohio, I focused on photographing people on location and working with several non-profit arts organizations.
+As a freelancing photojournalist, I focused on photographing people on location and working with several non-profit arts organizations.
 My work appeared in local, national, and private publications.
 Some of my portraiture were mixed media images combining photos of the subject and their environment.

 From 1996-2015—In collaboration with writer and then husband, Michael Ruhlman, my work focused on food, cooking techniques and professional cooking appearing in cookbooks, magazines and online editorial publications.

 An early love of B&W photography kept me in the darkroom until going totally digital in 2012.
 My 2 beautiful children were often my focus starting with the birth of my first in 1995.

 I have always been fascinated and appreciate the natural design found in nature.
 My series of photographing leaves was a study of design I found in the structure of leaves.

 2008: "Just Leaves" —solo show at The Guren Gallery at The Cleveland Botanical Garden